 Sorrel Millet Burgers:

-We had a pot of leftover millet on the stove so Tom decided to make millet burgers using the sorrel (a great lemony citrus alternative) and green onions from the market.
-We have a similar recipe in our cookbook on page 237.
+We had a pot of leftover millet on the stove so I decided to make millet patties using the sorrel (a great lemony citrus alternative) and green onions from the market.
+I have a similar recipe in my Whole Life Nutrition Cookbook.

 Using a food processor fitted with the "s" blade process 2 carrots, a few large handfuls of sorrel, and a few green onions until finely ground.
 Add a few pinches of sea salt and a few cups of cooked millet, pulse again until the millet and veggies are incorporated.
 Form into patties and fry in a little olive oil in a heated heavy-bottomed skillet (cast iron works best).
 My children LOVE this recipe!